 Which online travel agent (OTA) is the cheapest?
-Is there any difference in fares between agents such as Expedia, Travelocity, Orbitz or do they all pull the same results from Global Distribution Systems.
+Is there any difference in fares between agents such as Expedia, Travelocity, Priceline or do they all pull the same results from Global Distribution Systems.
 Below we will test out 5 of the main OTAs in a random series of flights worldwide.

-Now in the past we have always maintained that you should try to get multiple quotations from different airlines and online travel agents in the search to find the cheapest airfare.
+We have always maintained that you should try to get multiple quotations from different airlines and online travel agents in the search to find the cheapest airfare.
 Is this still the case?

 In the US, many people naturally turn to the ‘big 3’ online travel agents – Expedia, Travelocity and Orbitz – to make flight searches.
 In fact these 3 all belong to the very same company (Expedia Inc) after recent consolidation in the industry.